New Stage

-New Stage is a web series that stars Mike "The Situation" Sorrentino as Angel Adonis, a famous hip-hop star and lead judge on a reality television singing competition.
-Directed by Joshua David Evans and produced by YOBI.tv, the series reveals the extent to which Producer Frank Rossi (Dom Chizzoniti) must go with his judges—Angel-A (Mike Sorrentino), Lola Lathers (Ashley Gerke), and Rufus Middleton (Ben Green) -- his cast, and his entire crew to ensure the show's success.

-Sorrentino is surrounded in New Stage by winners of the YOBI.tv talent contests.
+New Stage is a 2011 web series starring Mike "The Situation" Sorrentino as Angel Adonis, a hip-hop star and the lead judge on a reality television singing competition.
+Directed by Joshua David Evans and produced by YOBI.tv, the series follows Producer Frank Rossi (Dom Chizzoniti) as he works to placate his judges, Angel-A (Sorrentino), Lola Lathers (Ashley Gerke) and Rufus Middleton (Ben Green), cast and crew to ensure the show's success.
+Sorrentino is surrounded by winners of the YOBI.tv talent contests.

 In the New Stage cast are YOBIAct winners Dom Chizzoniti and Ashley Gerke; YOBILaugh winners Ben Green, Albion Gray, and Kandyce Gabrielsen; YOBISing winners Mykell, Gregory Douglass, Meggan Archey, and Tebby Phyllise; and YOBIPics winner Abrey Adams.
 New Stage crew members include YOBIFilm winners David Kilgo, James Domroe, and Justin Patten; and YOBIPics winners Abrey Adams, Bruce Peerson, and Paul Blackburn.

 Production

 New Stage was filmed in early September 2011 at the Wharton Center on the campus of Michigan State University.